Term Dates

 Probability

-• find and record all possible outcomes of two or more events using sample space, Venn diagrams and tree diagrams
+• find and record all possible outcomes of two or more events using sample space, Venn diagrams

 • find and record all mutually exclusive outcomes